 PSI provides beam time for particle physics and other experiments.
 Its unique specialty is very high intensity pion and muon beams of momenta up to a few hundred MeV/c.
 These secondary beam lines (picture) are maintained jointly by the Laboratory for Particle Physics and the Division of Large Research Facilities.

 It is serving three beamports and currently delivering about 15 Million UCN every 330s in regular operation.

-Proton Irradiation Facility (PIF)
+the Paul Scherrer Institute (PSI) the Proton Irradiation Facility (PIF)

 was constructed for testing of spacecraft components.

 The facility is designed in a user friendly manner and is commonly

 available.
 It enables generating of realistic proton spectra encountered

 at any potential orbit in space.
 PIF is a member of the ESA supported